ericpruitt/eiml/README.md

 ### Launching ###

-The basic usage for EIML is `eiml [OPTION...]
+The basic usage for EIML is `eiml.py [OPTION...]
 LABELER`.
 Once the labeler is written, the way EIML is launched depends on how the script should be executed.
 When the labeler is a Python script, `LABELER` is given in the form of `$PATH_TO_PYTHON_SCRIPT:$FUNCTION_NAME`.
 For example, if EIML were executed using the example Python script, the invocation would look like this:

-    eiml ... examples/python-labeler.py:labeler
+    eiml.py ... examples/python-labeler.py:labeler

 If the last argument passed to EIML does not appear to be a Python script and function, it will be interpreted as a shell script and launched using `$SHELL -c "$LABELER"`, so launching EIML with the Bash script could look like either of the following two command assuming the Bash script has the executable bit set:

-    eiml ... ./examples/bash-labeler.sh
+    eiml.py ... ./examples/bash-labeler.sh
-    eiml ... "bash -c ./examples/bash-labeler.sh"
+    eiml.py ... "bash -c ./examples/bash-labeler.sh"

 When a username is not specified or a password file is not specified, EIML will prompt for either piece of the login credentials as needed.
 To learn about